Difference between Linux distributions

 suse linux

+After Red Hat Enterprise Linux, SUSE is the next stable and popular enterprise Linux for servers and mainframe computers.
+SUSE is developed and maintained by SUSE Software Solutions (Germany).
 Just like Red Hat Linux, you can install, test, and use SUSE Linux without paying a fee to SUSE.
-But if you need support and update, then you have to purchase a paid subscription.
+However, you are required to purchase a paid subscription for support and updates.
 SUSE Linux is suitable for enterprise-size networks.

 Debian Linux